 Stamp File

-Indicated an application or document has been worked and can be filed.
+Indicates an application or document has been worked and can be filed.
 This stamp is mainly used by the Tracking Units but may be used when an application has been completed but does not need to be fulfilled.
-Note: If the Fulfill stamp is used File is not.

 Stamp Fulfill

-When an application has been completed by the fulfilment team the document is stamped Fulfill to establish a completion of the process.
-When a document is stamped Fulfill is it filed.
+When an application has been completed by the fulfilment team, the document is stamped Fulfill to establish a completion of the process.
+Documents stamped Fulfill are filed.

 Stamp Move

-Overrides the Auto Index by changing a documents Label, or function.
-Allowing any open (no completed date) document to move to another List.
+Overrides the Auto Index by changing a document’s Label or function allowing any open (no completed date) document to move to another List.

 Stamp Office Action Needed

-Used to send a document to a list for the Career Office who initially uploaded the document to Docuware that some action is needed on a document.
+Used on documents added to the Action Needed list for whichever Career Office initially uploaded the document.
 Specific actions needed will be recorded in the ‘Notes’ field.
 Response from the office will be typed in the ‘Office Note’ field on the document and an email notification sent to the Call Center or Tracking Unit.
 Example: Signature Needed.

 Stamp Work